What is pulmonary fibrosis?

 What about pulmonary rehabilitation for pulmonary fibrosis?

 Pulmonary rehabilitation along with medical care helps improve the quality of life of people who have chronic breathing problems such as pulmonary fibrosis.
 It involves:

 - Patient education on managing the disease

 - Counseling and/or support groups

 Patients diagnosed with idiopathic pulmonary fibrosis who are current smokers are encouraged to quit.
 It is also recommended that patients with IPF receive vaccination against influenza and pneumococcal infection.

 Idiopathic pulmonary fibrosis tends to be relentless in its progression.
 The complications that occur are a reflection of the failure of the pulmonary system.
 Shortness of breath, decreased activity, and signs of heart failure can occur.
 As the lungs fail, the blood pressure in the lungs rises.
 This results in increased work for and ultimately failure of the right side of the heart which pumps the blood through the lungs.
 This failure can result in fatigue, leg swelling, and overall fluid accumulation in the body.
-The immobility and sluggish blood flow can increase the risks for blood clots.
+Immobility and sluggish blood flow can increase the risks of blood clots.
 Depression is frequently seen in this devastating disease.

 Idiopathic pulmonary fibrosis has an increased frequency in cigarette smokers.
 The cause of idiopathic pulmonary fibrosis is unknown, and therefore prevention is difficult.
-There is a rare form of idiopathic pulmonary fibrosis is hereditary (runs in families).
+There is a rare form of idiopathic pulmonary fibrosis that is hereditary (runs in families).
 Work is being done at National Jewish Hospital in Denver, CO trying to identify markers for this disease.

 Godfrey, M.K., MD.
 "Idiopathic Pulmonary Fibrosis Treatment & Management."
 Updated: Aug 11, 2016.